Simple Interest Calculator

 How is a simple interest calculator different from a compound interest calculator?

-A simple interest calculator computes interest on the principal alone, while a compound interest calculator factors in accumulated interest for long-term growth.
+A simple interest calculator estimates interest based only on the principal, rate, and time.
+A compound interest calculator considers accumulated interest as well, making it useful for long-term financial planning and return estimation.

 Show More Show Less